 How much paint is needed to paint a container?

-Also bear in mind the original colour of the container.
+Also, bear in mind the original colour of the container.
 If you are just refreshing the appearance of the container and repainting it in the same colour, then you won’t need as much paint as if you were to completely change the colour.
-One coat of container paint is usually enough for most projects, but it’s likely you’ll need to do at least a couple of coats if you’re applying a lighter colour over a dark colour.
+One coat of container paint is usually enough for most projects, but you’ll likely need to do at least a couple of coats if you’re applying a lighter colour over a dark colour.

 Painting a container is not as simple as you may think, as it is advisable to seek professional assistance if you have minimal experience.